krasserm/agent-auth/docs/blog-post.md

 Connect your agents to 250+ APIs and 3000+ tools with [model context protocol](https://modelcontextprotocol.io/) (MCP) and [Composio](https://composio.dev/).
 Composio handles authorization, remote MCP servers and tool execution, your application focuses on agentic reasoning and tool usage.

 > [!NOTE]
-> Disclaimer: I'm not affiliated with Composio, I'm just a happy user.
+> I'm not affiliated with Composio, I'm just a happy user.
 What they do is IMO the right separation of concerns when building agentic applications.

 ## Architecture